fandm-college/rcs.github.io/slurm/commands.md

 ### Controlling queued and running jobs using `scontrol`

-The `scontrol` command provides users extended control of their jobs run through Slurm.
-This includes actions like suspending a job, holding a job from running, or pulling extensive status information on jobs.
+The `scontrol` command provides extended control of your jobs run through Slurm.
+This includes actions like suspending a job, holding a job from running.

-To suspend a job that is currently running on the system, we can use scontrol with the `suspend` command.
+To suspend a job that is currently running on the system, you can use scontrol with the `suspend` command.
 This will stop a running job on its current step that can be resumed at a later time.
 We can suspend a job by typing the command: